navid59/ntp-payment-api-doc/docs/start/start-strc.md

 # Starting a payment
 To initiate a new payment, you will begin from the **start** end-point.
-With the help of this start end-point you send full details of a single transaction to NETOPIA Payments' server.
+With the help of this  end-point you will send full details of a single transaction to NETOPIA Payments' server.

 Based on the **start end-point response** you will need to continue the transaction process up to state **completed**/**confirmed** .